 At the end of the tenancy, if your house is in the state you found it in, you’ll get your full deposit back.
 There are a few things for which your landlord can’t deduct from your deposit, including general wear and tear and issues which they were told about but did not act on to resolve.
 If there are only a few scuffs and marks on the wall, your landlord cannot use your deposit to redecorate the entire room.

 If you’ve caused any damage to the property and haven’t reported it, or you’ve failed to pay rent, you’ll forfeit some or all of your deposit at the end of your contract to cover any costs.
 If the damage has occurred in a communal area, the cost of repairs will be divided between all tenants; if it’s in a bedroom, only that tenant will have to pay.
 We will always inform you if we intend to make a deduction.
 You have the right to appeal our decision, at which point your deposit protection scheme will work to settle any disputes.

-If you would like to find out more about our deposit free Manchester student rentals, please contact the team on 0161 694 6427.
+If you would like to find out more about our deposit-free student rentals in Salford, Liverpool, Bolton and nearby areas of Greater Manchester, please contact the team on 0161 694 6427.